ApanhadorNuvenus/PushHarder/README.md

 The value compared with exercise goal is a maximum repetions set you've made on a training.

 # What's planned - ToDo: #
-a. - [x] Sets feature - ability to add numerous amount of set per for exercises added to the training
+- [x] Sets feature - ability to add numerous amount of set per for exercises added to the training
-b. - [ ] Statistics screen
+- [ ] Statistics screen